OneKnow654/Stock-AI/README.md

+| Note : Before run the code make sure u are run in virtual env
+- how to create goto the bottom of this readme

+---

 In stock price prediction, **short-term**, **mid-term**, and **long-term** refer to different time horizons over which predictions are made, and each has a specific range based on typical trading and investing strategies:

 ### 1. **Short-Term** (Days to 1 Week)